Ted Lovett

 Ted Lovett (born 15 February 1941) is a former Australian rules footballer who played with Fitzroy in the Victorian Football League (VFL).

-Lovett played two games for Fitzroy in the 1963 VFL season, on a permit.
-He finished the year back at North Ballarat and won the first of two Henderson Medal, the other coming in 1965.
-He played seven games for Fitzroy 1964.He is an Indigenous Australian.
+Lovett played two games for Fitzroy in the 1963 VFL season, on a permit, and a further seven in 1964.
+He finished the 1963 season back at North Ballarat and won the first of two Henderson Medal, the other coming in 1965.
+He is an Indigenous Australian.